Arborator/arborator-documentation/advancedAnnotation.md

 patterns (patterns that must not appear in the graph).
 Once the faulty tree has been found, it  can then directly be edited and saved.

+?> Search queries and rewrite rules are storeed for future access by users.
+This feature is highly useful to the annotators, it enables them to keep track the modifications made to the projects using Grew rewrite rule.
+They can manage this history by selecting favorite queries and rules or by clearing all history.

 ## Grew Rewrite

 With ArboratorGrew you have the ability to modify and rewrite your trees using Grew rewriting rules(see **[Grew Rules](https://grew.fr/doc/rule/)**).